davidtchiu/davidtchiu.github.io/teaching/cs240/hwk5.simone/index.md

 - Use the file templates that were provided to you.
   You **will** need to modify `index.html` to include your JavaScript file.
 Take a look through `index.html` to find the structure and the IDs of the useful HTML elements.
 Also look through the CSS file to get a sense of what's been provided.
 You may make changes to the CSS if you wish.

 - You must use the Simone Web Service API to get the welcome sequence and gameplay sequence.
+However, I would ignore the Web Service API until the very end.
+Initially, I would generate a color sequence on your own, just to get your app up and running.
+Once you have all of the functionalities written and tested, _then_ work on obtaining the color sequences via my Web API.

-That is, do not generate a sequence on your own.
-Use the Axios library for making requests.
+- To that end, you must use the Axios library for making requests.
 As I explained in lecture, you need to use the `require()` function to import any `npm` packages you install. **But here's the rub**: `require()` is only recognized in the node.js runtime, which means your browser doesn't recognize the function when you go deploy your code.

   No worries, there is a workaround for this!
 Download and install two command-line tools using npm.
 On your command line, type: